Stein's Lemma for the Reparameterization Trick with Exponential Family Mixtures: Related Works

 \section{Related Works}

 There are many existing works about Stein's lemma. \citet{stein1973estimation,stein1981estimation} give a first-order identity for a multivariate Gaussian with diagonal covariance structure. \citet{liu1994siegel} extends the first-order identity to a multivariate Gaussian with arbitrary covariance structure.
-For gradient estimation, Stein's lemma indeed recovers Bonnet's theorem \citep{bonnet1964transformations} .
+For gradient estimation, Stein’s lemma indeed recovers Bonnet's theorem \citep{bonnet1964transformations}, which is now known as the reparameterization trick \citep{kingma2013auto} with respect to the mean.
 Price's theorem \citep{price1958useful} gives the second-order identity for a multivariate Gaussian with arbitrary covariance structure.
 However, \citet{price1958useful,opper2009variational} use the characteristic function of Gaussian to prove Price's theorem, which is not easy to extend to the Gaussian mixture case. \citet{hudson1978natural,brown1986fundamentals,arnold2001multivariate,landsman2006generalization,landsman2008stein,kattumannil2009stein,kattumannil2016generalized,adcock2007extensions,adcock2012multivariate} further extend Stein's lemma to exponential family and beyond.
-Unfortunately, these works neither show the connection between the gradient identity and the implicit reparameterization trick nor give any second-order identity.
+Unfortunately, these works neither show the connection between the gradient identity and the implicit reparameterization trick nor give any second-order identity